Lawyer: Britain plans to strip IS teen of UK citizenship

-LONDON (AP) — A lawyer for the family of Shamima Begum, who left London four years ago while still a minor to join the Islamic State group, says the U.K. government plans to revoke her British citizenship.
+LONDON (AP) — Shamima Begum, a London teenager who left Britain four years ago to join the Islamic State group, is to be stripped of her U.K. citizenship by the government, her family’s lawyer said Tuesday.

 He said the family is “considering all legal avenues to challenge this decision.”